alonr619/MMT-Website/README.md

 3. Code the component locally
     a.
 Required attributes do not need to have a default value
     b.
 Optional attributes *still need to be in your component*.
 They simply need to have a default value
+    c.
+All components will go into `/src/lib/components`.
+This has the added advantage that, when we import the component, we can simply refer to it as `$lib/components/[component name].svelte`, so we don't need to worry about relative paths
+    d.
+Name your component file name with a capital starting letter, so we can differentiate between user-made components and default HTML tags.
 4. Test it out in `/src/routes/index.svelte`
 5. Push your commits to your branch, then make a pull request
     a.
 If there are any errors, my automatic comment below will tell you